tc39/proposal-async-context/SCOPING.md

 There are no differences regarding naming scope of `AsyncLocal` compared to regular JavaScript variables.
-Only code with direct access to `AsyncLocal` instances can modify the value, and only for code execution nested inside a new `asyncLocal.run()`.
+Only code with direct access to `AsyncLocal` instances can modify the value, and only for code execution nested inside a new `local.run()`.
 Further, the capability to modify a local variable which you have direct access to is already possible in sync code execution.